anavallasuiza/minitabs/README.md

 ```

 ### Custom events
-Two custom event listeners are attached to the __tabs content__ elements:
+Two custom event are triggered when the __tabs content__ elements are shown or hidden:

 - show.tabs
 - hide.tabs

-Events example usage:
+You can attach listeners to that events:

 ```js
 $('#content1').on('show.tabs', function () {